rushdi-rusho/varMRI/README.md

 ### How to run the code

-Ensure that all the dependencies of the requirement.txt are met.
+Ensure that all the dependencies of the `requirements.txt` are met.
 After that, specify the parametes and data path in the `Variational_manifold_code.ipynb` file and run it accordingly.
 Feel free to play with generator and latent vector configurations in the respective files.

 ###### Contact